fauziralpiandi/zira.my.id/content/static/tnc.md

 **You must be at least 13 years old to use this site**.
 By continuing to use this site, you confirm that you meet this age requirement and have the right to access and use the site.
 Users under the age of 13 are advised to obtain parental or guardian consent before accessing or using this site.
 This restriction is applied for several important reasons, aimed at protecting all parties involved:

 1. **Compliance with Legal Regulations**
    This site is designed to comply with applicable regulations in various countries.
-By setting the age limit at 13 years, I ensure that this site does not collect personal information from children under this age without the consent of their parents or guardians, helping us avoid potential legal issues.
+By setting the age limit at 13 years, I ensure that this site does not collect personal information from children under this age without the consent of their parents or guardians, helping me avoid potential legal issues.

 2. **Security and Protection for Young Users**
    Children under the age of 13 may not fully understand the risks of the online world, including exposure to inappropriate or harmful content.
 By establishing this age restriction, I can offer a safer and more controlled experience for visitors, reducing risks that might arise.